luigicallero/Fantombnb/README.md

 ## To Dos:
 * Juan: Search filter to work with NFT
-* Esteban: Dapp Wiki Web: Dapp link (when hosted in server) and Github Repo Link
+* Esteban: Dapp Wiki Web: Github Repo Link
 * Luis & Juan: Update the Home.js react component with correct information
-* Luis: "Provide links from https://ftmscan.com/ to your contracts".
 * Luis: "Contracts for the project must be deployed, verified, and publicly readable"
-* Luis: host all code in velvet
 * Luis: Message: "connect your metamask to fantom blockchain to display properties information"

 ### Future: